ceejbot/monitoring-budget/slides.md

 * configured with clojurescript

 A non-starter for us, but might be great if you need that throughput and are already using the jvm for things.

 ---

+## why not reimann in node?

+configured in javascript?

+because I like javascript

+you like javascript too

+this is why you're here

+---